Abdu1Hak/WRO-2025/t-photos/README.md

-This are our team photos
+These are our team photos